aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 		* Business contact

 ## Metrics
 * What are the qualitative objectives?
-Estimate the likeihood of someone purchasing an insurance plan.
+Improve effectiveness of direct mail marketing campaigns for Medicare Supplement and Medicare Part D plans through more effective ad targeting.
 * What is a quantifiable metric?
 Increase insurance plan sales in one year.
 * Quantify what improvement in the values of the metrics are useful for the customer scenario?
 Increase insurance plan sales in one year by 20%
 * What is the baseline (current) value of the metric?
 The current sales numbers are Y.
 * How will we measure the metric?
 We will A/B test on two different subsets of data trained using different alogirithms We could also compare sales value (metric) after a specified time.

 ## Plan
-* Phase 1 - Understnad the business problem, get access to data, understand the data and preprocess the data
+* Phase 1 - Understand the business problem, get access to data, understand the data and preprocess the data
 * Phase 2 - Build a model and deploy it

 ## Architecture
 * Data
   * What data do we expect?
 CSV files in the Humana blob.
 We have four data sources combined to form one dataset.
-* Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
-  * all the data,
   * after some pre-aggregation on-prem,
   * Sampled data enough for modeling